 What proof is there that the targeted (alienated) parent is bad?
 Sometimes there is proof (the targeted parent is a bad immoral person who does actual bad things) but most of the time the targeted parent is the good healthy one.

-So when your child starts to show signs of pushing you away over and above the typically developmental sequences, it is time to intervene.
-That disgustingly messy room or violent words are often a sign of isolation and removal which in some cases can be linked to the above.
-This can happen in an intact family as well.
+So when your child starts to show signs of pushing you away over and above the typical developmental sequences, it is time to intervene.
+That disgustingly messy room or violent words are often a sign of isolation and removal which in some cases can be linked early warning signs of parental alienation.
+This can, however, happen, on ocassion, in an intact family as well.